 Development – led by Nigel

 The aim of the SGCN Development Group is to preserve and enhance the character of St George, its architecture, green spaces, trees and amenities, for the benefit of the community of St George.

 The group will consider any proposals for major development in St George at either planning application or pre-application stage.
 They will meet potential developers to discuss proposed developments and raise planning issues that should be addressed in the interests of the community.
 The group will also publicise potential major developments to the community of St George for the community’s input and comment.

 The SGCN Development Group is a member of the Bristol Neighbourhood Planning Network and will also work closely with the planning group of the Church Road Action Group.

-The SGCN Clean Air Group is being formed as a local action group to focus on air quality/pollution hotspots in the area.
+St George Breathing Better is a local action group to focus on air quality/pollution hotspots in the area.

 The St George in Bloom chair, Grenville, leads on streetscene issues for the St George Community Network.
 While St George in Bloom is a separate organisation it also fullfils the role of SGCN topic group for these issues.

 You can find out more about St George in Bloom on their website – www.stgeorgeinbloom.org.uk